 Be sure to make extra-extra stuffing for Thanksgiving so that you can make my Skillet Stuffing Shakshuka the next morning with the “leftovers”

-2-4 cups leftover stuffing (one cup per person), warmed
+- 2-4 cups leftover stuffing one cup per person, warmed

-2 tablespoons olive oil
+- 2 tablespoons olive oil

-1/2 small onion, finely chopped (about 1/3 cup)
+- ½ small onion finely chopped (about 1/3 cup)

-1 clove of garlic, minced
+- 1 clove of garlic minced

-1 teaspoon smoked paprika
+- 1 teaspoon smoked paprika

-salt and pepper to taste
+- salt and pepper to taste

-2 tablespoons cream or half & half
+- 2 tablespoons cream or half & half

-¼ cup grated Parmesan cheese
+- ¼ cup grated Parmesan cheese

-leftover fresh herbs, such as parsley (optional)
+- leftover fresh herbs such as parsley (optional)

-Heat olive oil in a medium-sized skillet over medium heat (cast-iron works great for this).
-Add onions and sauté until translucent, about 5 minutes.
+- Heat olive oil in a medium-sized skillet over medium heat (cast-iron works great for this).
+Add onions and saute until translucent, about 5 minutes.
 Add the garlic, paprika, salt, pepper and chopped tomatoes and cook until fragrant; about 5-8 minutes longer.
 If the sauce gets too thick add a little water.

-Reduce the heat to medium-low, stir in the cream, then carefully crack the eggs into the simmering sauce.
+- Reduce the heat to medium-low, stir in the cream, then carefully crack the eggs into the simmering sauce.
 Try not to break the yolks, but it's ok if you do.
 Cover the pan and continue to simmer until the whites are white, and the yolks are set.

 - Spoon 1 cup of warm stuffing on the bottom of each serving plate or bowl.
 Top with shakshuka and garnish with Parmesan cheese and any leftover fresh herbs.
 Enjoy!